Automated 2-component potting

 Electronics potting

-Potting masses based on polyurethane or silicone protect the sensitive electrical and electronic parts of devices from variable operating conditions, such as temperature fluctuations and overheating, dust, pressure, damp, shock and vibrations, and even mechanical strain caused by vandalism.
+Potting compounds based on polyurethane or silicone protect the sensitive electrical and electronic parts of devices from variable operating conditions, such as temperature fluctuations and overheating, dust, pressure, damp, shock and vibrations, and even mechanical strain caused by vandalism.
 Compliance with the listings for the safety level of electronics housings UL 50 / UL 50E must be achieved accordingly.

 more...